productdevbook/ceviz/PLUGIN_API.md

-# Viper Plugin API
+# Ceviz Plugin API

-Viper supports a powerful plugin system that allows you to:
+Ceviz supports a powerful plugin system that allows you to:
 - Create custom performance rules
 - Add custom reporters
 - Hook into the analysis lifecycle